Meta-plasticity and memory in multi-level recurrent feed-forward networks: The model

 \subsection{Meta-reinforcement}

-The second memory dynamics acts directly on the learning-rate $\kappa$ of the edges, making some connections more apt to be reinforced than others and thus facilitating their reinforcement.
+The meta-reinforcement dynamics acts directly on the learning-rate $\kappa$ of the edges, making some connections more apt to be reinforced than others.
 As explained before, this mimics a memory acting on long time-scales, without decay, and shared between neighbouring connections in a group.
 No other details are considered, so the dynamics is assumed to be stochastic.
-This ``meta-reinforcement'' dynamics is also bounded by a sigmoid $\sigma^{(\kappa)}$ (defined explicitly in Eq.~\eqref{eq:meta_reinforcement_sigmoid}).
+This dynamics is also bounded by a sigmoid $\sigma^{(\kappa)}$ (Eq.~\eqref{eq:meta_reinforcement_sigmoid}).
 The learning rate $\kappa^{\edge}$ evolves as follows:

-where $\kappa_{0}$ is the initial learning rate and $y^{\edge}_{t}$ is a monotonically growing stochastic variable that models the random activation at time-step $t$ of the edge-group, $\mathcal{G}$, to which edge $\edge_t$ belongs, see Sec.~\ref{subsec:netstruct}.
+where $\kappa_{0}$ is the initial learning rate and $y^{\edge}_{\loops}$ is a monotonically growing stochastic variable that models the random activation during loop $\loops$ of the edge-group, $\mathcal{G}$, to which edge $\edge_{\loops}$ belongs, see Sec.~\ref{subsec:netstruct}.

-The variable $y^{\edge}$ driving the time evolution of $\kappa$ is updated at each step according to a stochastic contribution that is split amongst the active edges within $\mathcal{G}$ according to their weights:
+The variable $y^{\edge}_\loops$ driving the time evolution of $\kappa$ is updated at each step according to a stochastic contribution that is split amongst the active edges within $\mathcal{G}$ according to their weights: